marius-jopen/sveltekit-prismic-theme/README.md

 ```

 Then set up the connection to Prismic.

-Because your Prismic account is availabale is not private, we do not need a token and can just access it with linking to the public API.
+Because your Prismic account is not private, we do not need a token and can just access it with linking to the public API.

 Change the api-endpoint to your own in this file [client.js](src/utils/client.js) to something like this 'https://YOUR-PRISMIC-URL.cdn.prismic.io/api/v2'.